-- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - All classes are from Portfolio Pathways (Section A), Sketchbook Crossroads (Section B), and Getting Started in Art 4-H Core Curriculum except for Trends and Heritage Arts. - 3.
+- 1. See General Rules applying to all 4-H exhibitors and general rules applying to 4-H exhibits listed previously in this catalog. - 2.
+All classes are from Portfolio Pathways (Section A), Sketchbook Crossroads (Section B), and Getting Started in Art 4-H Core Curriculum except for Trends and Heritage Arts. - 3.
 Junior: Any member aged 9-13.
-Senior: Any member aged 14-19.

-5. A county is limited to one entry per class.
+Senior: Any member aged 14-19. - 4.
+Seniors must submit an artist statement.
+Also, juniors who submit a heritage art item must also fill out an artist statement.
+See the attached artist statement worksheet.
+This can be attached to the back of the item. - 5.
+A county is limited to one entry per class.
 Each Exhibitor may enter only two (2) classes per sections A, B, and C per year.
-This is a maximum of 6 per year.

-6. All items must have been made since the last State Fair.

-- 7. Tags (4LO-11SO) must be attached to the lower right front corner of paintings, drawings, etc. For other exhibits, neatly secure the ID card where it can be seen by the public with tape, or punch a hole in the corner of the tag and attach it with a string or rubber band.
+This is a maximum of 6 per year. - 6.
+All items must have been made since the last State Fair. - 7.
+Tags (4LO-11SO) must be attached to the lower right front corner of paintings, drawings, etc. For other exhibits, neatly secure the ID card where it can be seen by the public with tape, or punch a hole in the corner of the tag and attach it with a string or rubber band.
 For items with more than one piece, a description on the back of the ID card is suggested with the number of pieces, color, etc. In addition, label each item in an inconspicuous location; include a minimum of name and county (clothing label 4LO-12SO may be utilized). - 8.
 Project entry must meet all the requirements for the class; otherwise, the entry will be disqualified. - 9.
 Appropriate hangers for the project are hardware permanently attached to the project that can be displayed on metal grid work walls via a metal S hook, binder clip, or zip tie.
 NOTE: mat board and canvas can be displayed utilizing binder clips.
 We will have binder clips available at check-in for you. - 10.
 Some classes have specific size requirements, for all others, the maximum size is 30"x30" - 11.
 Frames with glass are not permitted. - 12.
 Subject matter must be "family-friendly" in context. - 13.
-Small items, which are easily separated or destroyed, may be placed in small plastic bags. - 14.
+Small items, which are easily separated or destroyed, may be placed in small plastic - 14.
 Reserve and Grand Champion will be selected from class champions in both the junior and senior categories.